tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

 #### Discussion

-The Grin implementation hides two things in the Bulletproofs range proof: a transaction amount for wallet reconstruction and an optional switch commitment hash [[43]] to make the transaction perfectly binding in addition to it being perfectly hiding.
-The Bulletproofs range proofs are stored in the transaction kernel and will thus remain persistent in the blockchain.
+The Grin implementation hides two things in the Bulletproof range proof: a transaction amount for wallet reconstruction and an optional switch commitment hash [[43]] to make the transaction perfectly binding in addition to it being perfectly hiding.
+The Bulletproof range proofs are stored in the transaction kernel and will thus remain persistent in the blockchain.

 A Grin transaction output consist of the original Schnorr signature output as well as the optional switch commitment hash.
 The switch commitment hash takes the resultant blinding factor $ b $, a third cyclic group random generator $ J $ and a wallet-seed derived random value $ r $ as input.
 The transaction output has the following form: